vafah1/jschallenges/README.md

-## JavaScript challenges with a focus jQuery
+## JavaScript challenges with a focus on jQuery

 ###Goals